piotrmaslanka/satella/README.md

 Running unit tests
 ------------------

 Tests run by default on CircleCI.
-Just build and run the attached [Dockerfile](Dockerfile).
-These tests run on Python 3.8.
-Also, if you run it under PyPy it will launch some tests targeted at that platform.

-They pass on Windows too, but some tests requiring POSIX-like functionality are skipped.
+They should pass on Windows too, but some tests requiring POSIX-like functionality are skipped.